The-AVR/AVR-2022/content/en/tello/_index.md

 {{% alert title="Note" color="note" %}}
 Note that your Tello has been shipped with the firmware already updated to the latest version.
-So, you can skip that step any time it is mentioned, and jump straight into programming with the Droneblocks app!
+So, you can skip that step any time it is mentioned, and jump straight into programming with the DroneBlocks app!
 {{% /alert %}}